Scarborough, Ontario

-Scarborough, which was settled by Europeans in the 1790s, has grown from a collection of small rural villages and farms to become fully urbanized with a diverse cultural community.
-Incorporated in 1850 as a township, The district became part of Metropolitan Toronto in 1953 and was reconstituted as a borough in 1967.
+Scarborough, which was settled by Europeans in the 1790s, has grown from a collection of small rural villages and farms to become fully urbanized and diverse cultural community.
+Incorporated in 1850 as a township, the district became part of Metropolitan Toronto in 1953 and was reconstituted as a borough in 1967.
 The borough rapidly developed as a suburb of Toronto over the next decade and became a city in 1983.
 In 1998, the city and the rest of Metropolitan Toronto were amalgamated into the present city of Toronto.
-The Scarborough Civic Centre – the former city's last seat of government – is now used by the municipal government of Toronto.
+The Scarborough Civic Centre – the former city's last seat of government – now houses offices of the municipal government of Toronto.

 Since the end of the Second World War, the district has been a popular destination for new immigrants in Canada.
 As a result, it is one of the most diverse and multicultural areas in the Greater Toronto Area, being home to various religious groups and places of worship.
-It includes a number of natural landmarks, including the Toronto Zoo, Rouge Park and the Scarborough Bluffs.
-The northeast corner of the district is largely rural with some of Toronto’s last remaining farms, earning Scarborough its reputation of being greener than any other part of Toronto.
+It includes a number of natural landmarks, including the Toronto Zoo, Rouge Park, and the Scarborough Bluffs.
+The northeast corner of the district is largely rural with some of Toronto's last remaining farms, earning Scarborough its reputation of being greener than any other part of Toronto.

 Etymology

 The area is named after the English town of Scarborough, inspired by Elizabeth Simcoe, the wife of John Graves Simcoe, the first lieutenant governor of Upper Canada.
 The bluffs along the Lake Ontario shores reminded her of the limestone cliffs in Scarborough, England.
 On August 4, 1793, she wrote in her diary, "The shore is extremely bold, and has the appearance of chalk cliffs, but I believe they are only white sand.
 They appeared so well that we talked of building a summer residence there and calling it Scarborough."
 Before that, the area was named Glasgow, after the Scottish city.

-The district has acquired several nicknames.
-A popular one is Scarberia, a portmanteau of Scarborough and Siberia, a reference to its seemingly distant eastern location from downtown Toronto and apparent lack of notable attractions.
-The word originated sometime in the 1960s and has remained a source of contention ever since.
+The district acquired several nicknames due to its location and population.
+Following the creation of the Metropolitan Toronto, Scarberia, a portmanteau of Scarborough and Siberia, refers to Scarborough's further distance from Downtown Toronto and lower population density, in comparison to Etobicoke and North York.
+Until the extension of the Bloor-Danforth subway line into Scarborough, public transit connection between Scarborough and the rest of Toronto was limited and infrastructure investment from the municipal government and province of Ontario was low.
 In May 1988, Joyce Trimmer, who was campaigning to be mayor of the city of Scarborough, said, "The city of Scarborough needs strong leadership if it is to shed its 'Scarberia' image".
-With the increased popularity of social media, ScarbTO has become a popular online signifier of the community.
-Scarborough has also acquired nicknames related to its diversity.
-Such nicknames typically use the prefix "Scar" and a suffix derived from the name of a region, nation, or ethnicity; for instance, "Scompton" or "Scarlem", alluding to Compton and Harlem respectively.
+Throughout the late 1990s, "Scarlem", a portmanteau of Scarborough and Harlem, became popular after an increase in gang violence in the area.